 Building an NCATS’ Policy Research and Analysis Agenda

-On December 11, 2012, the NCATS convened a one-day workshop to discuss issues and obtain advice on proactively building a solid policy research and analysis agenda to inform translational research within the scope of the Center’s mission.
+On Dec.
+11, 2012, NCATS convened a one-day workshop to discuss issues and obtain advice on proactively building a solid policy research and analysis agenda to inform translational research within the scope of the Center’s mission.
 This meeting provided an opportunity to collaborate with key stakeholders in the regulatory, academic, nonprofit and private sectors to obtain views on how policy research and analysis can inform translational research and to identify barriers in translation that could benefit from policy research and analysis.
 A summary of the workshop is available.

 Presidential Report Highlights Drug Discovery